9 things you need to know about your new Apple Watch

 Notifications are a key smartwatch feature, and it's a feature you'll want to learn to how to tame.
 Notifications can get overwhelming, especially when your wrist is beeping and vibrating, for every Facebook like or Instagram direct.
 Learn how to manage your Apple Watch notifications.

 Your watch is waterproof.
-You can swim with newer Apple Watch models, but it's a good idea to read up on what you need to do if you plan on swimming with your watch on -- especially if it's in sea water.
+You can swim with newer Apple Watch ($399 at Walmart) models, but it's a good idea to read up on what you need to do if you plan on swimming with your watch on -- especially if it's in sea water.

 Health